Usertech/git-talks/talks/talk01.md

 ### GIT - Backup changes

 * Let's send the changes into a remote computer (repository) and save work - `git push`
-* The remote repository can be in the Internet and our work is safely backuped
+* The remote repository can be any where in the network
 * Download changes from the remote repository - `git pull`

 --